josesamos/geodimension/README.md

 With these operations we have defined a `geodimension`.
 From it we can obtain a data table to define a dimension in a star schema or the layer or layers associated with that table at the level we need.
+We can also get a table with latitude and longitude defined as fields.

 ``` r
 ld <- gd |>